About the NAEP Civics Assessment

 The schools and students participating in NAEP assessments are selected to be a nationally representative sample of all schools.
-The results from the 2018 civics assessment at grade 8 are based on approximately 13,400 eighth-graders from 780 schools who took the assessment on paper or tablets.
-Results for the nation reflect the performance of students attending public schools, private schools, Bureau of Indian Education schools, and Department of Defense schools.
-Download the summary data tables via the link at the bottom of the page to see the national sample sizes for the 2018 civics assessment.
+The results from the 2022 civics assessment at grade 8 are based on approximately 7,800 eighth-graders from about 410 schools who took the assessment on tablets.
+Results for the nation reflect the performance of students attending public and private schools.
+Download the summary data tables via the link at the bottom of the page to see the national sample sizes for the 2022 civics assessment.

 The National Assessment Governing Board, which sets policy for NAEP, has been exploring ways to ensure that NAEP continues to appropriately include as many students as possible and to do so in a consistent manner for all jurisdictions and districts assessed and reported.
 In March 2010, the Governing Board adopted a new policy outlining specific inclusion goals for NAEP samples.
-The goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or ELL.
-Read more about the inclusion policy and how the percentages of students are calculated.
+The goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or EL.
+Read more about the inclusion policy.

 School and Student Participation